-Ottorino Mancioli was born in Rome on 26 April 1908 into an upper-middle class family.
-He studied the humanities and graduated in Medicine and Surgery from the University of Rome “La Sapienza” in 1932.
+Ottorino Mancioli was born in Rome on April 26, 1908 into an upper-middle class family, later studying humanities and medicine at the University of Rome where he received his degree in Medicine and Surgery in 1932.

-Starting from the 1930s, he participated in important international as well as national exhibitions (Olympic Competition and Exhibition of Art, Museum of History, Science and Art, Los Angeles 1932; III Mostra della Gioventù Fascista Romana, Aranciera di Villa Umberto, Rome 1933; XXXIV Esposizione Sociale “Amici dell’Arte”, Palazzo del Valentino, Turin 1933; Mostra di disegni del Sindacato Interprovinciale Fascista Belle Arti, Circolo delle Arti e delle Lettere, Rome 1935; I Mostra Nazionale d’Arte sportiva, Palazzo delle Esposizioni, Rome, 1936; Olympischer Kunstwettewerb, Der Olympischen Kunstausstellung, in Halle VI des Ausstellungs-Gelandes am Kaiserdamm, Berlin-Charlottenburg, Berlin 1936; II Mostra Nazionale d’Arte ispirata allo Sport, Mercati Traianei, Rome 1940; I Mostra degli Artisti italiani in armi, Palazzo delle Esposizioni, Rome 1942; III Mostra d’Arte ispirata allo Sport, Galleria Nazionale d’Arte Moderna, Rome 1948).
+During the early 1930s to the late 1940’s, Mancioli participated in numerous important exhibits throughout Italy, the USA and parts of Europe such as the Olympic Competition and Exhibition of Art, Museum of History, Science and Art, the III Mostra della Gioventù Fascista Romana, Aranciera di Villa Umberto, the XXXIV Esposizione Sociale “Amici dell’Arte” at the Palazzo del Valentino, the Mostra di disegni del Sindacato Interprovinciale Fascista Belle Arti, Circolo delle Arti e delle Lettere, the I Mostra Nazionale d’Arte sportiva, Palazzo delle Esposizioni, the Olympischer Kunstwettewerb, Der Olympischen Kunstausstellung, in Halle VI des Ausstellungs-Gelandes am Kaiserdamm, Berlin-Charlottenburg, II Mostra Nazionale d’Arte ispirata allo Sport, Mercati Traianei, I Mostra degli Artisti italiani in armi at the Palazzo delle Esposizioni and the III Mostra d’Arte ispirata allo Sport and the Galleria Nazionale d’Arte Moderna.

-During the war he served as a medical officer in the Folgore Brigade and was decorated with a silver medal for valour.
-Wounded at El Alamein, his arm remained paralysed for two years.
+During the WW II, Mancioli served as a medical officer in the Folgore Brigade and was decorated with a silver medal for valor, after being wounded at El Alamein that left his arm paralyzed for two years.